 - Create a unified reporting and tracking system that will allow members of the BIT to observe patterns of behavior that may elicit assessment and to provide a documented response to distressed students.

 The BIT meets regularly to discuss non-emergency situations and routine incidents.
 When a report is deemed urgent, the team, or subset of the team, is ready for an immediate response.

-Members of the BIT team are Mark Desmarais, Helen Anzalone, James Astuto, Melanie Robbins, and Jeff Swayze.
+Members of the BIT team are Mark Desmarais, James Astuto, John Achorn, Lynne Bacon, Christine Hemmings, Nicole Bourque, and Jeff Swayze.